 - Should I use a Rate?
 Percentage?
 Count? - Should I show disaggregated data?
-A trend over time? - You have to know what data you have available, what tells the story best, and what will be most relevant to your audience.
+A trend over time?
+The effectiveness of an intervention? - You have to know what data you have available, what the data is telling you, what data points tell the story best, and what will be most relevant to your audience.